Principle 2. The Principle of Action and Reaction. Third Week.

 Last time: Unintended Consequences

-This week a rather long note about different forms of meditation and deepening our reflections.
+In addition, this week I have included a rather long note about different forms of meditation and deepening our reflections.

 Here’s some raw material that I hope you will find useful in your own reflections.

-It struck me that when Find myself “forcing things to an end” it often involves wanting things to happen more quickly, or a compulsion to resolve things sooner.
-As Gloria pointed out in our last meeting, each weeks particular perspective seems to bring to mind other, related principles.
+It struck me that when I find myself “forcing things to an end” it often involves wanting things to happen more quickly or follows from a compulsion to resolve things sooner.
+As many have pointed out in previous meetings, each week’s particular perspective seems to bring to mind other, related principles — and really it should be no surprise they are all related!
 In this way, I realized that sometimes I unnecessarily force things because of my compulsiveness.
-Certainly my version this week of the principle easily takes us to consider the principle 7 about pursuing ends, for example.
+Certainly, my version this week of the principle easily takes us to consider the principle seven about pursuing ends, for example.

-Interestingly, Chris W shared some similar reflections this week.
-Both of us focused on the aspect of forcing that has to do with compulsion, which so often has that register of speeding head first into things.
+Last year Chris W shared some similar reflections.
+Both of us focused on the aspect of forcing that has to do with compulsion, which so often has that register of speeding headfirst into things.

 We also both had musical illustrations.

-Chris’s song selection that focuses on the overcharged images and worries that can push us to reckless action even when we know they are illusory.
-Similarly, I’d chosen my submission because I found it an amusing reminder to myself about how, when caught up in compulsions, it’s very hard to not force things even when you when we know the outcome will not be what you want.
+Chris’s song selection focuses on the overcharged images and worries that can push us to reckless action even when we know they are illusory.
+Similarly, I’d chosen my submission because I found it an amusing reminder to myself about how, when caught up in compulsions, it’s very hard to not force things even knowing the outcome will not be what you want.
+You might not find these amusing or useful reminders, but perhaps you can find some that work for you.

 I’d certainly say this aspect of the principle could give it the name: